-- Cloud Services: Standards for cloud services that address secure integration with services from a remote cloud computing provider. - Components: Standards that address the cybersecurity of each individual physical end device in a networked system. - Cybersecurity: The practice of defending networked systems and data from malicious attacks. - Process: Standards that address the development process in order to reduce the number of cybersecurity vulnerabilities that are designed into components, systems, and services, and that manifest over the product lifecycle. - System: Standards that address the networked system, including aspects such as authentication, data confidentiality, system integrity, service availability, protocol converters, firewalls, gateways, web servers, and web services interfaces.

-Criteria for Acceptable Cybersecurity Standards:

-- The DLC recognizes the cybersecurity standards listed in Table CS-1 that meet criteria 1-3 below, and the cybersecurity services listed in Table CS-2 that meet criteria 2-3 below:

-- 1. Certifiable with a methodology established through one of the following:

-- a.
-A voluntary consensus process such as ANSI, ISO, IEC, etc.

-- b.
-A federal agency of the USA or Canada

-- c.
-A collaborative multi-stakeholder engagement process such as the Cloud Security Alliance

-- 2. Applies to one or more of the following:

-- a.
-Product development process lifecycle

-- b.
-Components/Embedded Devices
+205 206 • The DLC will confirm cybersecurity certification once a year in July.
+If a certificate has lapsed, a system must recertify in order to avoid being delisted.
+207 208 209 210 211 212 Some cybersecurity certifications offer different levels of compliance based on risk management.
+For instance, some standards offer lower performance requirements for room level systems that cannot be upgraded to add a permanent internet connection.
+Therefore, the DLC cybersecurity requirement applies to all systems-with the understanding that comprehensive systems with many capabilities are subject to more rigor, compared to simple systems with few capabilities.
+213 Cybersecurity Standards Definitions: 214 215 • Cloud Services: Standards for cloud services that address secure integration with services from a remote cloud computing provider.
+216 217 • Components: Standards that address the cybersecurity of each individual physical end device in a networked system.
+218 • Cybersecurity: The practice of defending networked systems and data from malicious attacks.
+219 220 221 • Process: Standards that address the development process in order to reduce the number of cybersecurity vulnerabilities that are designed into components, systems, and services, and that manifest over the product lifecycle.
+222 223 224 • System: Standards that address the networked system, including aspects such as authentication, data confidentiality, system integrity, service availability, protocol converters, firewalls, gateways, web servers, and web services interfaces.
+225 Criteria for Acceptable Cybersecurity Standards: 226 227 The DLC recognizes the cybersecurity standards listed in Table CS-1 that meet criteria 1-3 below, and the cybersecurity services listed in Table CS-2 that meet criteria 2-3 below: 228 1.
+Certifiable with a methodology established through on of the following: 229 230 231 232 a.
+A voluntary consensus process such as ANSI, ISO, IEC, etc. b.
+A federal agency of the USA or Canada c.
+A collaborative multi-stakeholder engagement process such as the Cloud Security Alliance 233 2.
+Applies to one or more of the following: 234 235 236 237 a.
+Product development process lifecycle b.
+Components/Embedded Devices c.
+System d.
+Cloud Services 238 3.
+Includes at least 3 of the following technical content, for (2.b, 2.c, and/or 2.d) above: 239 a.
+Penetration testing 240 b.
+Communication robustness testing 241 242 c.
+Vulnerability identification testingd.
+Multiple levels of security 242 e.
+Root of Trust with trusted boot and secure storage of encrypted data f.

-- c.
-System

-- d.
-Cloud Services

-- 3. Includes at least 3 of the following technical content, for (2.b, 2.c, and/or 2.d) above:

-- a.
-Penetration testing

-- b.
-Communication robustness testing

-- c.
-Vulnerability identification testing

-- d.
-Multiple levels of security

-- e.
-Root of Trust with trusted boot and secure storage of encrypted data

-f.
 Assessment by accredited entity

-List of Certifications:
+245 List of Certifications:

 - 246 Cybersecurity standards and cybersecurity services that meet the criteria listed above are shown in - Tables CS-1 and CS-2, respectively.
-Once a certification (i.e., a standard or a service) is listed here, the - 248 DLC does not expect to remove it with less than two years' notice. - As new cybersecurity standards and/or certification pathways become available, the DLC will evaluate - 250 them and update these tables accordingly.
+Once a certification (i.e., a standard or a service) is listed here, the - 248 DLC does not expect to remove it with less than two years' notice. - As new cybersecurity standards and/or certification pathways become available, the DLC will evaluate - them and update these tables accordingly.

-Table CS-1: Cybersecurity Standards Recognized by the DLC
+251 Table CS-1: Cybersecurity Standards Recognized by the DLC

 Standard Process Components/ Embedded Devices System Cloud Services

 ANSI/UL 2900-1 У У

 ANSI/ISA/IEC 62443 62443-4-1 62443-4-2 62443-3-3

 SOC 2 У у У

 ISO 27001 У

 ISO 27017 (with 27001) у

 FedRAMP У

 CSA STAR У

 ioXt У У У

-PSA Certified У у
+PSA Certified у у

 CSA/ANSI T200 У У У